azizkhanp/interview-questions/README.md

 # Devops
-What are Tech stack using in your DevOps project? what is the flow of your CICD or Steps in Jenkins build?
+What are Tech stack using in your DevOps project?
+Explain the complete CICD process that has been followed in the your project? what is the flow of your CICD or Steps in Jenkins build?
 How can you instruct your pipeline to schedule a job on a specific node that has J D K 70, when it is only available on one node out of ten?
 If your CICD was aborted by you due to it continuously running bez of a parameter issue? when u run again same CICD pipeline what will happen?
 State-lock file.